Ikat Meets Quirk At The French Knot Studio | LBB

-Hyderabad-based The French Knot Studio could be any ikat lover’s paradise.
-From home decor to personal accessories, you’re in for some textile fun!
+Hyderabad-based The French Knot Studio is every ikat lover’s paradise: From home decor to personal accessories, you’re in for some textile fun.

 Ikat Meets Quirk At The French Knot Studio